kyma-project/kyma/docs/03-tutorials/00-observability/obsv-01-observe-application-metrics.md

 ## Limitations

 The configured memory limits of the Prometheus and Prometheus-Istio instances limit the number of time series samples that can be ingested.
-The amount of generated time series in a Kyma cluster is depending on the following factors:
+The amount of generated time series in a Kyma cluster depends on the following factors:

 * Number of Pods in the cluster
 * Number of Nodes in the cluster